Brandon2143/Destruction-of-the-World/README.md

     print('\n{}: here hopefully youll be able to make some use out of it'.format(Hname)) input('Press enter to continue')

-    if Loot_4 in Combat:
+    if Loot_4 in Fighting:
         Your_Weapon[Loot_4] = Combat[Loot_4]
-    elif Loot_4 in Shields:
+    elif Loot_4 in Blocking:
         Your_Shield[Loot_4] = Shields[Loot_4]
-    elif Loot_4 in Potion:
+    elif Loot_4 in Healing:
         Your_Potion[Loot_4] = Potion[Loot_4]

     print('\nYou now obtain the item {}'.format(Loot_4))